lizge208/introduction-to-R/_slides/welcome.md

 ## Welcome

-Welcome to Apprentice and the jekyll-reveal.js example presentation.
+Welcome to Introduction to R & RStudio workshop.